n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/GoogleCloudNaturalLanguage/README.md

 4. Select 'Smaller' from the ***Operation*** dropdown list.
 5. Click on ***Execute Node*** to run the node.
 :::
-In the screenshot below, you will notice that the node checks if the score we got from the previous node is smaller than `0` or not.
+In the screenshot below, you will notice that the node checks if the score that we received from the previous node is smaller than `0`.

 ![Using the IF node to check if the score is smaller than `0` or not](./IF_node.png)